 This project explores how gaze and gestures could be used to enhance collaboration in Mixed Reality environments.
 Gaze and gesture provide important cues for face to face collaboration, but it can be difficult to convey those same cues in current teleconferencing systems.
-However Augmented Reality and Virtual Reality technology can be used to share hand and eyep-tracking information.
+The latest Augmented Reality and Virtual Reality displays incorporate eye-tracking, so an interesting research question is how gaze cues can be used to enhance collaborative MR experiences.
 For example a remote user in VR could have their hands tracked and shared with a local user in AR who can see virtual hands appearing over their workspace showing them what to do.
 In a similar way eye-tracking technology can be used to share the gaze of a remote helper with a local working to help them perform better on a real world task.
-Our research has shown that sharing a wide range of different virtual gaze and gesture cues can significantly enhance remote collaboration in Mixed Reality systems.

 Project Video(s):Piumsomboon, T., Dey, A., Ens, B., Lee, G., & Billinghurst, M. (2017, October).
 [POSTER] CoVAR: Mixed-Platform Remote Collaborative Augmented and Virtual Realities System with Shared Collaboration Cues.
 In 2017 IEEE International Symposium on Mixed and Augmented Reality (ISMAR-Adjunct) (pp. 218-219).
 IEEE.